Lemon2311/Automatic-Pet-Feeder/README.md

 # Automatic-Pet-Feeder

-This project is an automatic pet feeder, designed to make pet care easier and more convenient.
+This project is an automatic pet feeder, designed to make pet care easier and more convenient.<br>
 *Note*: This project is in active development and not yet fully tested and functional.

 ## Structure